-Figure 4-32 Address Reservation
+Figure 4-34 Address Reservation

-- > MAC Address The MAC address of the PC for which you want to reserve an IP address. - Reserved IP Address - The IP address reserved for the PC by the Router. - > Status - The status of this entry, either Enabled or Disabled.
+- > MAC Address The MAC address of the PC for which you want to reserve IP address. - > Assigned IP Address The IP address of the Router reserved. - > Status The status of this entry either Enabled or Disabled.

-To Reserve an IP address:
+To Reserve IP addresses:

-- 1. Click the Add New... button.
-Then Figure 4-33 will pop-up. - 2.
-Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address (in dotted-decimal notation) of the computer for which you want to reserve an IP address. - 3.
-Click the Save button.
+- 1. Click the Add New ... button.
+(Pop-up Figure 4-35) - 2.
+Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address in dotted-decimal notation of the computer you wish to add. - 3.
+Click the Save button when finished.